 Mayo Clinic offers information on cancer prevention, diagnosis, treatment, integrative therapies, coping strategies and caregiving.
 The resources below are available to patients and visitors at no cost:

 - Classes — Daily group classes on chemotherapy treatment are taught by a certified oncology nurse.
 Additional classes on treatments and other topics are available in group and one-on-one settings.
 Please see the calendar of events or talk with your health care provider to learn more about available classes.

-- Cancer Center Patient Navigator — The Patient Navigator assists patients and families with educational resource and referral needs.
+- Cancer Center Patient Navigator — The patient navigator assists patients and families with educational resource and referral needs.
 Navigators help patients find their way through the medical system and assist with Internet resources, books and periodicals, services, support groups, supplies, materials, and medical equipment.
-The Patient Navigator's office is located in the Phoenix campus patient library.
-Request an appointment by calling (480) 342-4229 or stop in to see if someone is available.
-Navigators provide:

 - Libraries – Mayo Clinic’s Arizona campuses have two patient education libraries, one in the Mayo Clinic Building – Scottsdale, and one in the Mayo Clinic Building – Phoenix.
 The libraries are open from 8 a.m. to 4:30 p.m., Monday through Friday, Mountain time.
 Visit the patient library webpage for more information and contact info.
 The libraries provide: